jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 ### Step 1: Register HPE GreenLake in Okta

 Before configuring the HPE GreenLake enterprise application in Okta, it's essential to create a group that will control which users can access the HPE GreenLake application.
 This group will be used for authentication purposes and can optionally be leveraged for role-based access control (RBAC) through SAML attributes, allowing you to map Okta groups to specific HPE GreenLake roles and permissions.
-Alternatively, if you prefer to manage user authorization directly within the HPE GreenLake platform, you can configure your SAML domain to use local authorization instead of SAML-based RBAC.
+Alternatively, if you prefer to manage user authorization directly within the HPE GreenLake platform, you can configure your SAML domain to use **Local role assignments** (**Authentication-Only SSO** in HPE's architecture guidance) instead of **SSO role assignments** (**SSO Authorization Mode**).

 #### 1. Create a group